iyobo/react-spoon/README.md

 You may find that they don't show up in this order or sometimes don't show up at all.
 Sometimes, one route will show up multiple times while others never do.

-Defining/using the onEnter hook just gives you one more way to control your react app's paging with improved precision.
+Defining/using the onEnter hook just gives you one more way to control your react app's load sequencing with improved precision.
 And it is WAY more cleaner and elegant to define this static hook at the class/component level, and not in your main file where you are defining the route tree.

 Besides wanting an elegant, full-featured **frontend** routing library...needing one with Reliable, Component-oriented route-event handling was one of the key reasons why I created React-Spoon